MoPlot/MoPlot/README.md

 Optionally, the raw data points can be displayed in the plot.
-A secondary panel shows the model coefficients, including standardized beta values and effect sizes such as Cohen’s *d*, allowing for a clear and informative summary of the model’s findings.
+A secondary panel shows the model coefficients, including standardized beta values and effect sizes such as Cohen’s *d*, allowing for a clear and informative summary of the model’s findings. `MoPlotOneWay()` function supports a variety of contrast coding schemes for categorical predictors, including treatment coding (dummy coding), sum to zero coding, Helmert coding, reverse Helmert coding, polynomial coding, sliding difference coding, and customized coding.

-### Treatment coding
+### 1.1 Default Treatment coding

-Treatment coding schema, without data and coefficients, sig.level at .05
+Treatment coding, or dummy coding is a common way to represent categorical variables in regression models.
+It transforms a categorical predictor with k levels into k − 1 binary (0/1) variables, each comparing one level to a reference (baseline) category.
+The following example uses the classic iris dataset with treatment contrasts and shows the plot without raw data points or coefficient panel, using a significance level of 0.05:

 ``` r
 library(MoPlot)